surveyjs/survey-creator/docs/Build-Component-Questions.md

 }
 ```

-### Full name with optional middle name.
-Add a property into our component
+### Add a property into composite component

 Consider, that in some surveys we require to show an optional middle name in the “fullname” component.
-End-user will decide is there a need in the middle name or not in this particular survey.
+End-user will decide is there a need in the middle name or not in the particular survey.
 He will be able to show/hide middle name for his survey by setting one property: “showMiddleName”.

 ```javascript
 Survey.ComponentCollection.Instance.add({